software-mansion/react-native-gesture-handler/docs/handler-pan.md

 When the given number of fingers is placed on the screen and handler hasn't yet [activated](state.md#active) it will fail recognizing the gesture.
 Should be a positive integer.

 ---
-### `activeOffsetX`, `activeOffsetY`
+### `activeOffsetX`

-Range along X or Y axis where fingers travels without activation of handler.
+Range along X axis where fingers travels without activation of handler.
 Moving outside this range implies activation of handler.
-Range could be given as array or a single number.
+Range could be given as an array or a single number.
  If range is set as array, first value must be negative, a the second one positive.
  If there's given only positive number `p`, it means that range is: `(-inf, p)`.
 If the number if negative, the range is: `(p, inf)`.

 ---
+### `activeOffsetY`

+Range along Y axis where fingers travels without activation of handler.
+Moving outside this range implies activation of handler.
+Range could be given as an array or a single number.
+ If range is set as array, first value must be negative, a the second one positive.
+ If there's given only positive number `p`, it means that range is: `(-inf, p)`.
+If the number if negative, the range is: `(p, inf)`.

+---
-### `failOffsetX`, `failOffsetY`
+### `failOffsetY`

+When the finger moves outside this range along Y axis and handler hasn't yet activated it will fail recognizing the gesture.
+Range could be given as an array or a single number.
+ If range is set as array, first value must be negative, a the second one positive.
+ If there's given only positive number `p`, it means that range is: `(-inf, p)`.
+If the number if negative, the range is: `(p, inf)`.

+---
+### `failOffsetX`

-When the finger moves outside this range along X or Y axis and handler hasn't yet activated it will fail recognizing the gesture.
-Range could be given as array or a single number.
+When the finger moves outside this range along X axis and handler hasn't yet activated it will fail recognizing the gesture.
+Range could be given as an array or a single number.
  If range is set as array, first value must be negative, a the second one positive.
  If there's given only positive number `p`, it means that range is: `(-inf, p)`.
 If the number if negative, the range is: `(p, inf)`.